zgruba/wdi-bash-banner/README.md

 # Bash script for making banners

-Made for introduction to programming classes at MIMUW in the winter semester of 2021/2022.
+Made for Bioinformatics introduction to computer science classes at MIMUW in the winter semester of 2021/2022.

 ## Usage
 ```